 Kick your summertime into high gear with my Grilled Chicken Fajitas.
 Perfect for your next get-together or family taco night.
 Tender, juicy grilled chicken topped with onions, bell peppers, fresh mango pico de gallo, and lime crema makes chicken fajitas that will rival your favorite Mexican restaurant.

-With all the traveling I’ve been doing over the last few years my time grilling has been cut back.
+With all the traveling I’ve been doing over the last few years, my time grilling has been cut back.
 So when I do go outside to cook over an open flame, I make sure what I’m cooking is extra special.

-So today I’m sharing an easy to prepare Grilled Chicken Fajitas recipe that will kick your taste buds into overdrive!
+So today, I’m sharing an easy-to-prepare Grilled Chicken Fajitas recipe that will kick your taste buds into overdrive!

-These are the Ingredients you need for Grilled Chicken Fajitas
+Ingredients to make Grilled Chicken Fajitas

 Let’s start by gathering the ingredients we need to make my Grilled Chicken Fajitas.
-In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.
+In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed the up cooking process, but it also helps ensure you have everything you need to make the dish.

-How to prepare the chicken and vegetables for the fajitas
+How to make grilled chicken fajitas

 The first thing you need to do is prepare the crema.
 It’s super easy and can be made a day or two ahead of time.
-Once that is done move on to prepping your vegetables and chicken.
+Once that is done, move on to prepping your vegetables and chicken.

 You want to make sure that the chicken isn’t too thick before you cut it into strips.
 All the ingredients should be easy to eat.
 I like to let both the veggies and chicken sit for 15 minutes or so to give them time to absorb the seasonings.